section-engineering-education/engineering-education/articles/why-is-docker-so-popular/index.md

 The survey shows that Windows and Linux are the most popular platforms.
 Notably, there was an immense growth of container technologies such as Docker and Kubernetes.

 Docker was the third most popular platform and correlated technologies.
-About 35% of the respondent uses Docker
+About 35% of the respondent uses Docker.

 ![How popular Docker is](/engineering-education/why-is-docker-so-popular/how-popular-docker-is.jpg)